dneimke/clip-organizer/README.md

 1. **Backend**: Check that the API starts without errors and Swagger UI loads
 2. **Frontend**: Check that the application loads and can connect to the backend
+3. **FFmpeg**: Verify FFmpeg is accessible by running `ffmpeg -version` in your terminal
-3. **YouTube API**: Try adding a YouTube clip to verify the YouTube API key works
+4. **YouTube API**: Try adding a YouTube clip to verify the YouTube API key works (thumbnails should appear automatically)
-4. **Gemini API**: Try using the "Generate with AI" feature to verify the Gemini API key works
+5. **Gemini API**: Try using the "Generate with AI" feature to verify the Gemini API key works
+6. **Thumbnail Generation**: Add a local video clip and verify a thumbnail is generated (check the `thumbnails/` directory in the backend folder)

 If you see errors, refer to the [Troubleshooting](#troubleshooting) section below.